wp-plugins/contact-form-7-to-database-extension/readme.txt

 == Changelog ==

+= 1.6.3 =
+* Handling problem where user is unable to export from Admin page because jQuery fails to be loaded.

 = 1.6.2 =
 * Bug fix: avoiding inclusion of DataTables CSS in global admin because of style conflicts & efficiency